wp-plugins/recent-facebook-posts/readme.txt

 **Demo**
 [Recent FB Posts demo](http://wpdemo.dannyvankooten.com/), the widget is located in the right sidebar.
 As you can see, you can make the widget blend in with your theme perfectly.

+**Coming up**
+* Option to show a Like button
+* Option to show "photo" updates
+* Option to show number of likes / comments
+* Suggestions, anyone?
+Drop me a line if you do.

 **More info:**

 * [Recent Facebook Posts for WordPress](http://dannyvankooten.com/wordpress-plugins/recent-facebook-posts/)